awsdocs/aws-security-hub-user-guide/doc_source/securityhub-internal-providers.md

 By default, Macie only sends policy violation findings to Security Hub\.
 You can also configure the integration to send sensitive data findings to Security Hub\.
 For more information, see [Amazon Macie integration with AWS Security Hub](https://docs.aws.amazon.com/macie/latest/user/securityhub-integration.html) in the *Amazon Macie User Guide*\.
 Security Hub can also receive findings from Macie Classic\.
 Macie Classic sends basic and custom findings to Macie from the **S3 bucket properties** and **S3 objects** indices\.
 Macie Classic does not send data classifications, or findings from the **CloudTrail data** index\.
 For more information, see [Locating and analyzing Macie Classic alerts](https://docs.aws.amazon.com/macie/latest/userguide/macie-alerts.html#macie-alert-working-locate) in the *Amazon Macie Classic User Guide*\.

+**AWS Systems Manager Explorer and OpsCenter**  <a name="integration-ssm-explorer-opscenter"></a>
+AWS Systems Manager Explorer and OpsCenter receive findings from Security Hub, and update those findings in Security Hub\.
+Explorer provides you with a customizable dashboard, providing key insights and analysis into the operational health and performance of your AWS environment\.
+OpsCenter provides you with a central location to view, investigate, and resolve operational work items\.
+For more information about Explorer and OpsCenter, see [Operations management](https://docs.aws.amazon.com/systems-manager/latest/userguide/systems-manager-ops-center.html) in the *AWS Systems Manager User Guide*\.

 **AWS Systems Manager Patch Manager**  <a name="patch-manager"></a>
 AWS Systems Manager Patch Manager sends findings to Security Hub when instances in a customer's fleet go out of compliance with their patch compliance standard\.